Should You Use Emojis In Your SMS Marketing Campaign?

 Before deciding whether to use an emoji you need to know your audience and determine if they will

-- b) is it appropriate to include an emoji in the message you are sending
+- Think it is appropriate to include an emoji in the text message you are sending

 Your brand has to have a fun edge and target a young audience otherwise nobody will care and the attempt to use a fad could be damaging to your brand image.